Austin-Reynolds/rollingshutterProcessing/README.md

 rolling shutter.

 To run/tinker with this sketch simply download the latest version of Processing from processing.org (it's free, but feel free to donate) and open the sketch.
-The speed of rotation is controlled by the global "period" variable, which effectively represents seconds per complete rotation.
+The speed of rotation is controlled by the global "period" variable.

 I have also included a video of the sketch running if you'd rather not download Processing.